corpsecouch/corpsecouch.github.io/src/portfolio/projects/amazon/amazon-personalization/index.md

 ![A section of the HIG](/portfolio/amazon-personalization/hig2.png)

-This is what the outline of the launch version looked like:
+This is the outline of the launch version looked like:
 - Defining personalization
 - Clarifing the different types of personalization
 - Introducing the technical building blocks